oroinc/crm/README.md

 TODO
 ====

+- options value are scopable ?

+- rename all setLocaleCode to setLocale

 - add model AbstractFlexibleAttribute
 - add shortcut getter / setter in AbstractEntityFlexibleAttribute

 - deal with select type and multi options
 - rename option_id field as value_optionid to be similar than other backend type

-- add default scope in configuration
-- add setScope in fexible manager and repo
-- update queries to deal with scope (use default if not provided)

-- rename all setLocaleCode to setLocale ?

 - move backend type and storage from AbstractAttributeType ? move them in AbstractAttribute class ?